systemd/systemd/docs/CREDENTIALS.md

 credentials that must be decrypted/validated before use, such as those from `systemd-stub`).

-The `LoadCredential=` and `LoadCredentialEncrypted=` settings when configured with a relative source path will search for the source file to read the credential from automatically.
+The `ImportCredential=` setting (and the `LoadCredential=` and `LoadCredentialEncrypted=` settings when configured with a relative source path) will search for the source file to read the credential from automatically.
 Primarily, these credentials are searched among the credentials passed into the system.
-If not found there, they are searched in `/etc/credstore/`, `/run/credstore/`, `/usr/lib/credstore/`. `LoadCredentialEncrypted=` will also search `/etc/credstore.encrypted/` and similar directories.
+If not found there, they are searched in `/etc/credstore/`, `/run/credstore/`, `/usr/lib/credstore/`. `LoadCredentialEncrypted=` will also search `/etc/credstore.encrypted/` and similar directories. `ImportCredential` will search both the non-encrypted and encrypted directories.
 These directories are hence a great place to store credentials to load on the system.

 ## Conditionalizing Services